Useful information

 Read more

-• Finding accommodation for PhD students and Researchers
+• Finding accommodation for PhD students and researchers

 To find accommodation, you can use the list of temporary accommodation in Nancy and Metz.
 You can also go by way of a real-estate agency.